sefield/high-rising-city-artifact/README.md

   * Zoom ...
 Wheel spin
   * Slide ...
 Wheel button drag

-* When you place mouse cursor on 3D object (package, class or method), displays the tooltip which states the
+* When you place mouse cursor on 3D object (package, class or method), displays the a tooltip that describes the highlighted building.

 ## Sample Demonstrations: